diggydude/js-tree/README.md

 There are no iterators.
 Instead, the Tree and Node classes have methods useful for graphing search results and various types of subtrees.

-While this isn't a "TreeView" script per se, you can style it to work with some TreeView scripts.
+While this isn't a "TreeView" script per se, you can style the HTML output to work with some TreeView scripts.

 See examples.html and the comments in the PHP version of the code for more details.